Enjoy This Post? Share the Love!

 4. Think ahead as to what is a must for you.
 For example, is fishing a top priority for you?
 Are you really excited about swimming with dolphins or strolling through the spring tulip marts?
 If these activities are not part of the existing program, are there side excursions that fit?

-5 Tips for Finding The Right River Cruise Now: The Group:
+5 Solo Tips for Finding the Right River Cruise/Small Ship Cruise: The Group:

 5. If demographics are a concern, is this a fit for you?
 If you are looking for a solo trip, do you prefer a women or men’s group, a specific age group?
 Is this the right trip for you?